rsapkf/42/CONTRIBUTING.md

 * Only try to submit free **and quality** resources related to the topics included in the [table of contents](README.md#table-of-contents).
 Only submit __high quality__ paid resources with a `paid` tag at the end of the list you are adding to.

-* Follow this convention: `[resource](link) - a short description if necessary` and try to put highly recommended resources first.
+* Follow this convention: `[resource](link) - a short concise description` and try to put highly recommended resources first.

 * If you want to open a pull request for fixing typos/minor changes, make at least 5 changes.
 If you want to add description to links, add at least 10.